Dispersion of the Apostles: Liturgical feast

-In 1909, according to the article by Frederick Holweck published in that year in volume 5 of the Catholic Encyclopedia, the feast was still kept with solemnity by some missionary societies, in Germany and Poland, also in some English and French dioceses and in the United States by the ecclesiastical provinces of St. Louis, Chicago, Milwaukee, Dubuque, and Santa Fé.
+In 1909, according to the article by Frederick Holweck published in that year in volume 5 of the Catholic Encyclopedia, the feast was still kept with solemnity by some missionary societies in Germany and Poland, as well in some English and French dioceses and in the United States by the ecclesiastical provinces of St. Louis, Chicago, Milwaukee, Dubuque, and Santa Fé.

-The feast was not included in the Tridentine Calendar or in any later revision of the General Roman Calendar.
+The feast was not included in the Tridentine calendar or in any later revision of the General Roman Calendar.

 The proper Office for this feast is relegated to the "Pro Aliquibus Locis" or "For Other Places."
 The feast is celebrated in some places on July 15, titled "The Division of the Apostles" with a rank of Double.
 The rubric is taken from the Common Office, except the proper Nocturns for Matins, and the following Prayer that is recited throughout that day: O GOD, Who hast been pleased to bring us to know Thy Name by the means of Thy blessed Apostles, grant us the grace to honor their everlasting glory by our own progress and by the same honoring also to progress.
 Through our Lord.